 Choosing a sunscreen that is right for your skin can be a series of trial and error.

-Beauty SPF 30 Sport Sunscreen is a broad spectrum physical sunscreen with 20% zinc oxide as the main ingredient.
+Beauty SPF 30 Sport Sunscreen is a broad-spectrum physical sunscreen with 20% zinc oxide as the main ingredient.
 I find this sunscreen not as drying as some of the other physical sunscreens I’ve tried.
-It is formulated with jojoba oil, antioxidants and vitamins.
+It is formulated with jojoba oil, antioxidants, and vitamins.
 It retails for $25 at Sephora for the 89 ml tube.
 This sunscreen goes on with a white cast but once rubbed into the skin, the white cast goes away.
-This sunscreen can also be used on your entire body and is safe children’s skin.
+This sunscreen can also be used on your entire body and is safe for children’s skin.

 I cannot talk about sunscreens and not mention a company that I recently stumbled upon via Instagram; Black Girl Sun Screen (BGS).
-BSG was birthed out of the casper the ghost frustrations that most people of colour have when trying to find sunscreen that is safe and effective.
-BSG does not use any parabens or harmful chemicals in their products, are classified as broad spectrum sunscreens and have now expanded to include a kids line.
+BSG was birthed out of the Casper the ghost frustrations that most people of colour have when trying to find a sunscreen that is safe and effective.
+BSG does not use any parabens or harmful chemicals in its products, is classified as broad-spectrum sunscreens, and has now expanded to include a kid’s line.
 I have been reading reviews on their products and plan on ordering from this company.
-Learn more about this amazing company by visiting their website https://www.blackgirlsunscreen.com/
+Learn more about this amazing company by visiting its website here.

 You require one ounce or a shot glass sized amount of sunscreen for your entire body to be protected.